masternodes/vps/README.md

    Change to this user with the command "su masternode" (loged in as root)

 # Todo
-* rewrite for config templates and support DNET, DASH and SYNX
 * document the vultr signup and setup procedure
-* currently not fully idempotent, be careful when running it often
 * provide a delete / uninstall flag
 * create a logfile

+# Errors
+* currently not fully idempotent
+* fix first time compilation fail (PATH / ENV errors)

 Ping me at contact@marsmenschen.com for questions and send some crypto my way if you are happy.